3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Method

-\mypara{Overview} The data-curated identity modeling pipeline obtains disentangled identity and motion representations from 2D videos using EMOCA.
+The data integration and reformulation pipeline obtains disentangled identity and motion representations from 2D videos using EMOCA.
 This allows a single reference image to serve as a reliable identity anchor during generation, in contrast to prior 3D audio-driven methods that relied on a fixed identity template.
 Additionally, the audio side remains a limiting factor.
 Speech signals inherently contain multiple layers of information: (1) linguistic content (word, phoneme), (2) articulatory dynamics reflected in amplitude and rhythm that drive jaw motion and mouth aperture, and (3) emotional prosody conveyed through intonation, energy contours, and vocal timbre.
 Common audio embeddings focus on linguistic content~\cite{baevski2020wav2vec, hsu2021hubert, chen2022wavlm}, but overlook prosodic cues, leading to correct word synchronization but weak mouth aperture and flat emotion expressions.

-To address this gap, we introduce \textbf{3DXTalker}, an integrated flow-matching framework that operates in the disentangled parameter space to generate expressive 3D talking-head sequences conditioned on a reference image $\mathbf{I}_0$ and driving audio $\mathbf{A}$.
+\mypara{Integrated audio-rich Backbone} To address the aforementioned gap, we introduce an integrated flow-matching framework that operates in the disentangled parameter space to generate expressive 3D talking-head sequences conditioned on a reference image $\mathbf{I}_0$ and driving audio $\mathbf{A}$.
 Beyond conventional audio embeddings, we incorporate frame-wise amplitude features for coherent mouth aperture and frame-wise emotion features for nuanced expression modulation, forming \textbf{audio-rich representations} that more precisely reflect the dynamics of speech.
 The identity latent derived from the reference image and the audio cues is then jointly modeled through a multi-branch flow-matching transformer, enabling identity consistency, lip synchronization, and emotional alignment in talking-head motion, as depicted in Figure~\ref{fig:Overview_xtalker}.
-We next outline the inference process of this framework.
+We next provide the detailed process of this framework.